openstack/openstack-manuals/doc/networking-guide/source/config-ml2-plug-in.rst

   by OpenStack.
 For more details, see the related section in the `Configuration Reference <http://docs.openstack.org/mitaka/config-reference/networking/networking_options_reference.html#modular-layer-2-ml2-sr-iov-mechanism-configuration-options>`__.

+* MacVTap
+  No additional configurations required for the mechanism driver.
+Additional agent configuration is required.
+Please see the related section.

 * L2 population

   The administrator can configure some optional configuration options.
 For more